CiscoDevNet/terraform-provider-intersight/website/docs/d/vnic_fc_adapter_policy_inventory.html.markdown

 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `error_detection_timeout`:(int) Error Detection Timeout, also referred to as EDTOV, is the number of milliseconds to wait before the system assumes that an error has occurred.
 * `io_throttle_count`:(int) The maximum number of data or control I/O operations that can be pending for the virtual interface at one time.
 If this value is exceeded, the additional I/O operations wait in the queue until the number of pending I/O operations decreases and the additional operations can be processed.
 * `lun_count`:(int) The maximum number of LUNs that the Fibre Channel driver will export or show.
 The maximum number of LUNs is usually controlled by the operating system running on the server.
+Lun Count value can exceed 1024 only for vHBA of type 'FC Initiator' and on servers having supported firmware version.
 * `lun_queue_depth`:(int) The number of commands that the HBA can send and receive in a single transmission per LUN.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.